-Proliferative Vascular Disease
+Proliferative Vascular Lesions

 VivoSight measures depth, diameter and density of vessels in vascular lesions